fiskaltrust/interface-doc/doc/general/migration/middleware-2.0.md

 ## Hosting
 ### WCF/SOAP

-WCF/SOAP hosting is not currently available in the 2.0 launcher.
+WCF/SOAP hosting is not currently available in the 2.0 Launcher.
 You can track progess for SOAP hosting in [this issue](https://github.com/fiskaltrust/middleware-launcher/issues/6).

 ### REST